sssyntax/rvctf-writeups/misc/Challenge 2 (Sheety manipulation)/chall_2_sheety_mani_sol.md

 ![indexes.png](images/indexes.png)

-so i sort the sheets by smallest index to largest index, using data > sort sheet (selecting both cols b and c) > a-z
+so i sort the sheets by smallest index to largest index, using data > sort sheet (selecting both cols b and c) > a-z, then i download the hidden sheet as a csv.

 then, i code up this notebook to select the least significant bits of each binary number and add them to a string to get the flag.